Siddhesh2241/Diabetes-Prediction-using-ML/README.md

 ## Dataset
 The dataset used for this project is from PIMA Indian Diabetes Dataset.
 It contains the following attributes:

-Pregnancies: Number of times pregnant
+- Pregnancies: Number of times pregnant
-Glucose: Plasma glucose concentration after 2 hours in an oral glucose tolerance test Blood Pressure: Diastolic blood pressure (mm Hg)
+- Glucose: Plasma glucose concentration after 2 hours in an oral glucose tolerance test
+- Blood Pressure: Diastolic blood pressure (mm Hg)
-Skin Thickness: Triceps skinfold thickness (mm)
+- Skin Thickness: Triceps skinfold thickness (mm)
-Insulin: 2-Hour serum insulin (mu U/ml)
+- Insulin: 2-Hour serum insulin (mu U/ml)
-BMI: Body mass index (weight in kg/(height in m)^2)
+- BMI: Body mass index (weight in kg/(height in m)^2)
-DiabetesPedigreeFunction: A function which scores likelihood of diabetes based on family history
+- DiabetesPedigreeFunction: A function which scores likelihood of diabetes based on family history
-Age: Age in years
+- Age: Age in years
-Outcome: Class variable (0 or 1) where 1 denotes diabetes positive and 0 denotes diabetes negative Algorithms Used
+- Outcome: Class variable (0 or 1) where 1 denotes diabetes positive and 0 denotes diabetes negative Algorithms Used
-Decision Tree: A simple decision tree classifier that splits the data based on features and makes decisions by creating branches.

-K-Nearest Neighbors (KNN): A non-parametric algorithm that classifies a data point based on how its neighbors are classified.

-Logistic Regression: A statistical model that in its basic form uses a logistic function to model a binary dependent variable.

-Support Vector Machine (SVM): A supervised machine learning algorithm that can classify cases by finding the best hyperplane that separates classes in the feature space.

-Random Forest: An ensemble method that builds multiple decision trees and merges them together to get a more accurate and stable prediction.

 ## Model Evaluation
 The models were evaluated using the following metrics: